-Volcanic ashes.
+Volcanic ash.
 Acid rain.
 And now massive boulders?
 All the calamities Hawaii is facing

 What we're looking at: Lava has been erupting from new vents, or cracks, around the community of Leilani Estates -- east of the summit -- intermittently for days.
 There's no signs of that abating.

 A 15th vent formed Wednesday in the nearby community of Lanipuna.
+There was no evidence of volcanic activity at midday Thursday.

 How it impacts people: This lava doesn't usually get very far from the vents, but it has swallowed up streets, cars and homes.